StatisticalPopulationGenomics-2ndEd/PopGenMice_Chapter/README.md

 This repository contains scripts used in the Springer Book "Statistical Population Genomics 2nd Edition", edited by J. Dutheil, chapter "Population Genomics of Mice and Rats".

-All related data (like RepeatMasker output, GVCF files, filtered VCF files, bigwig files and msmc2 output files) can be found here:
+All related data (like RepeatMasker output, GVCF files, filtered VCF files, bed files and msmc2 output files) can be found here:

 edmond-link here